Fractional dark energy: phantom behavior and negative absolute temperature: Negative absolute temperature

 Necessary requirements for NAT are thermal equilibrium among the elements in the system and upper limit on the energy of the allowed states \cite{Ramsey:1956zz}.
 Classically a system is not found with NAT because there is no upper bound on its energy.
 However, quantum mechanical systems can be constructed such that they possess an energy upper bound.
 In order scenarios this upper bound can be seen as an energy cutoff \cite{Vieira:2016lyj}.

-NAT are hotter than positive temperatures and since a fluid with negative equation of state will have always an increasing temperature, it is natural to think that the NAT will be reached sometime in the evolution of this fluid.
+A system with NAT is hotter than the one with positive temperature because the former has more energy stored in it and can transfer its energy to any system at positive temperature it is in contact with \cite{purcell1951nuclear}.
+Since a fluid with negative equation of state will have always an increasing temperature, it is natural to think that the NAT will be reached sometime in the evolution of this fluid.

 In a cosmological context a fluid with positive temperature has the following number density, energy density and pressure \cite{Vieira:2016lyj}

 where $D(\epsilon)$ is the density of states and $\mathcal{N}(T,\epsilon,\mu)$ is the Fermi-Dirac distribution.
 The energy of the system is not bounded from above for bosons with no number conservation, therefore if $\mu=0$ a cosmological fluid with NAT can only be composed of fermions \cite{Vieira:2016lyj}.